Kindergarten through 8th Grade Teaching Staff

 Carrie Pribas is from Atlanta and has been a lifelong member of the Annunciation Cathedral.
 She attended Georgia State University where she received her Bachelor and Master's Degrees in Early Childhood Education.
 She received her Specialist Degree in Educational Leadership from Nova Southeastern University.
 She taught 2nd grade for 10 years in Dekalb and Gwinnett County Schools.
 She was the lead Pre-K 4's teacher for 3 years at WCUMC.
 Carrie is married and has 2 wonderful children who keep her busy!

-Campbell Traywick, a new member to the ADS family, will be teaching Second Grade.
+Campbell Traywick, has been teaching at ADS for 2 years.
 She provides a challenging learning environment where literacy is integrated into all context areas.
 Mrs. Traywick has served as a Teacher Assistant (Middle School and Kindergarten) and Substitute (K-8) with Christ the King School and has completed her teaching field experiences with Atlanta Public Schools.
 Mrs. Traywick completed her student teaching in Kindergarten with E. Rivers in a Dual-Language Immersion classroom finishing the 2016-2017 school year in 2nd Grade at E. Rivers as a long-term Substitute.

 She holds a Bachelor of Arts (Management) from Eckerd College.
 Her graduate work includes a Master's in Teaching (Early Childhood Pre-K through 5th) from Mercer University and a Master's in Education (Sports Administration) from the University of Georgia.
 Mrs. Traywick has volunteered with the Cathedral of Christ the King, Big Brothers Big Sisters and Refugee Family Services.
 Prior to teaching, Mrs. Traywick enjoyed a career working in sports media.
 She was the Traffic Manager and sales Distribution Assistant for Raycom Sports/ACC Basketball Network and an NBC Production Assistant for the 2004 Summer Olympic Games.
 Mrs. Traywick and her husband, Jose, celebrated their sixth year of marriage last October and their daughter, will be turning three in January.